IsaacPatole/Mountaincar-v0-using-RL/README.md

 Thomos Simonini: Reinforcement Learning with Q Learning: https://lnkd.in/eh46x3V Reinforcement Learning by Jacob Schrum : https://lnkd.in/eRS2vBY Reinforcement Learning by David Silver : https://lnkd.in/ebtdXkd

-You can reach out to me on isaacpatole4u@gmail.com if you find yourself stuck at any point.